-Why the need for 24-hour blood pressure monitoring?
+Why do I need a 24-hour blood pressure monitor test?

-It is normal for blood pressure to change during the day as it responds to anxiety, exercise, sleep or any blood pressure medication that you may be taking.
+It is normal for blood pressure to change during the day due to anxiety. exercise, sleep or any blood pressure medication you may take.
 As a result, taking a single blood pressure measurement in the clinic is not always a very accurate way of checking your blood pressure.

 Read more about the 24-hour blood pressure monitor in our patient information leaflets below.